Taunton, Massachusetts: Religion

-Numerous religious groups exist within the city, including Roman Catholic, Protestant, and Jewish congregations.
-The First Parish Church, now a Unitarian Universalist church, located at Church Green at the east end of downtown, was founded in 1637, before the Town of Taunton was even established.
+Numerous religious groups exist within the city, including Roman Catholic, Protestant, Muslim and Jewish congregations.
+The First Parish Church - now a Unitarian Universalist church, located at Church Green at the east end of downtown - was founded in 1637, before the Town of Taunton was even established.
 The current church dates from 1830.
 The Pilgrim Congregational Church on Broadway was formed in 1821, its current church built in 1851.
-The city's oldest Roman Catholic parish, St. Mary's Church, is located further north at the intersection of Broadway and Washington Street, known as Saint Mary's Square.
-In the 1880s Jewish immigrants from Russia began to move to the town, and Congregation Agudath Achim was founded in 1911.
-The congregation is now an independent progressive synagogue.
+The city's oldest Roman Catholic parish - St. Mary's Church - is located further north at the intersection of Broadway and Washington Street, and is known as Saint Mary's Square.
+The town is home to the IQRA Islamic Center on Whittenton Street, and the local Muslim congregation is currently raising funds to build a new mosque.
+In the 1880s, Jewish immigrants from Russia began to move to the town; Congregation Agudath Achim was founded in 1911.
+The congregation is now an independent, progressive synagogue.

 Economy

 Taunton's economy has historically been based on silversmithing and shipbuilding.
 Reed & Barton produced the 1996 Summer Olympics medals and silverware used exclusively for the White House.
 Also, the city produced the anchor for the USS Constitution.
 The nearby town of Raynham produced the anchor for the Civil War-era ironclad USS Monitor.